tmdc-io/typesense-operator/README.md

 `{cluster-name}-sts-{pod-index}.{cluster-name}-sts-svc.{namespace}.svc.cluster.local:{peering-port}:{api-port}`

 > [!IMPORTANT]
-> **This eliminates completely the need of a sidecar** that translates endpoints of the headless Service to Pod IP addresses.
+> **This eliminates completely the need of a sidecar** that translates endpoints of the headless `Service` to `Pod` IP addresses.
 > The FQDN of the endpoints are resolving to the new IP addresses automatically and raft will start contacting those endpoints
-> inside the next 30sec (polling interval of raft)
+> inside the next 30sec (polling interval of raft).

-3. As next step the reconciler will create a headless `Service` that we are going to need in the next step for the `StatefulSet`, and a normal Kubernetes `Service` of type `ClusterIP` that will use to expose the REST/API endpoints of Typesense cluster to other systems
+3. As next step the reconciler will create a headless `Service` that we are going to need for the `StatefulSet`, and a normal Kubernetes `Service` of type `ClusterIP` that we will use to expose the REST/API endpoints of Typesense cluster to other systems
-4. A `StatefulSet` is been created.
+4. A `StatefulSet` is being created.
 The quorum configuration that we keep in the ConfigMap is mounted a volume in every `Pod` under the `/usr/share/typesense/nodelist`.
 No `Pod` reloading is required when changes happen to the `ConfigMap`, raft will pick up the changes automatically.